|

 church.

-marriage as an example for all.
+an example for all.
 For one, they were pure,

 both were virgins.
 They never divorced.